The Evolution of Magento CMS, or How Magento Changed the Game in Its Content Management Functionality

 Time to draw conclusions

-An excellent soft sell tactic, quality and diverse content can compete with other marketing strategies to promote customer trust and loyalty.
-This is even more important now that ecommerce businesses focus on the overall buying experience rather than on the selling aspect alone.
+An excellent soft-sell tactic, high-quality and diverse content is even more important now that ecommerce businesses focus on the overall buying experience rather than on the selling aspect alone.
 Understanding this, merchants look for the most convenient ways to create content-rich websites.
 The CMS capabilities of an ecommerce platform set the tone here.